Plumbing problems - just like plumbers - come in all shapes and sizes!

 In particular, avoid pouring cooking fats, oils and other food grease down your kitchen sink if possible.
 Although runny while hot, they cool quickly, turning solid and congealing somewhere in your drains, causing a blockage.

 Or go one better by fitting strainers to your sink and shower plugholes.
 They’ll help catch a lot of the soap, hair, food debris and other gunk that would otherwise accumulate in your drains and cause blockages.

 For more, read our article on avoiding clogs and blockages at home.

 Turned on the tap and got a nasty surprise?
 Not the pleasant, crystal-clear flow you’re used to, but something altogether less inviting?

 Another very common plumbing issue, discoloured water can arrive in many different varieties.
 Cloudy or ‘milky’ water, orange or brown water, or blue/green water, are the most common, and have very different causes.

 Got a problem with your plumbing?
-Or worried about any other aspect of your home electrics, gas, heating or drains?
+Or worried about any other aspect of your home electrics, gas or heating?

 Our fleet of qualified engineers and vehicles provides our customers with a 24/7 response.
-From our base in Sidcup, we have great coverage across the local area - including Eltham, Bexleyheath, Bromley, Chislehurst and Greenwich, as well as most of London and north Kent.
+And from our base in Sidcup, we have great coverage across the local area - including Eltham, Bexleyheath, Bromley, Chislehurst and Greenwich, as well as most of London and north Kent.